KayLerch/qbasic-teenage-masterpieces/README.md

 # My early teenage Qbasic adventures (anno 1998)
 Here are my first steps in programming at all.
-All of them scripted on my 80386 after school.
-I found them on an old hard-disk and thought it would be fun to not only share it but to preserve it for the offspring.
+All of the games scripted on my 80386 after school.
+I found them on an old hard-disk and thought it would be fun to not only share it but to preserve it for the offspring :)

 Back in the days I learned a lot from a computer magazine called PC Games.
 An attached CD-ROM contained games made by readers of the magazine.
 So I started to replicate their code, altered it in some way and learned from the strange effects that I caused.
 At some day I started writing own games and regularly copied them on all PCs of our lab in school.
 I was so proud to see how students played my games instead of paying attention to the class.